mobilemind/jumpOnJuniper/ReadMe.md

 menu).
 The default bookmark title is usually “jOJ login ___name___&hellip;” where ___name___ is the first part of your Username (email).

 The bookmarklet created via installation will paste in the Username, the stored password and then submit the form.

 #### Compatibility

 Requires a browser that supports ````javascript:```` bookmarks.

-Tested with Firefox 11.0, Safari 5.1.x and Mobile Safari 5.x.
+Updated for Firefox 32.x, Safari 7.x and Mobile Safari 8.x (including iPhone 6 & iPhone 6 Plus).

 ----------